 92% of PLD'rs have no symptoms.

 These lucky 92% have polycystic liver disease but they do not need to be concerned about it.
 Without experiencing any symptoms it is very likely that there is no need for treatment.
 Only a few of us, about 8%, develop severe PLD Polycystic Liver Disease.
-Polycystic livers can go from a texture similar to a smooth peach to that of resembling a bumpy fluid filled raspberry.
+Polycystic livers can go from a texture similar to a smooth peach to that resembling a bumpy fluid filled raspberry.
 Polycystic liver disease is inherited, either with cysts limited to the liver (ADPLD) or with cysts involving both the liver and kidneys (ADPKD.)
-By maintaining the integrity of ones own personal DNA, this can squelch the second hit mechanism that causes an increase in cyst numbers and symptoms.
+Another possibility is a spontaneous occurrence.
+No one else in your family has cystic organs but you do.
+From this point on, passing on cystic organs is exactly like inherited cystic organs.
+Increased occurrence for this risk can possibly happen in utero (this is not known).
+Maintaining the integrity of ones own personal DNA can squelch the second hit mechanism that causes an increase in cyst numbers and symptoms.

 An individual in their 20's or 30's having only 2-3 liver cysts, will rarely develop massive symptoms from their polycystic liver.
 Interestingly a greater percentage of females have difficulties, almost 8:1.
 Several studies have looked at liver cyst growth in relation to pregnancy and estrogen.
 Hormones, caffeine, and liver toxins cause liver cyst growth.
 Women who went on to use HRT hormonal replacement therapy following menopause experienced greater cystic liver growth.
 Liver cysts can occur as fine small grape like clusters or they can occur as very large cysts or a mixture of both types.
 In general, liver cysts are a disease of aging.
 If we live long enough, eventually all develop a liver cyst.